Getting started with Trilio on OpenStack-Helm

 5] Label Kubernetes Nodes for TrilioVault Control Plane

-Trilio for OpenStack control plane services should run on Kubernetes nodes labeled as triliovault-control-plane=enabled
+Trilio for OpenStack control plane services should run on Kubernetes nodes labeled with triliovault-control-plane=enabled

 Steps: